OctopusDeploy/blog/blog/2021-06/flyway-deployments-with-execution-containers/index.md

 In the **2020.2** release of Octopus Deploy, we introduced the [Execution Containers](https://octopus.com/blog/execution-containers) feature.
 Execution Containers use Docker Images to manage dependencies.

-This post walks through how to configure a database deployment in Octopus Deploy to use Execution Containers and Flyway.
+This post walks through how to configure a database deployment in Octopus Deploy using Execution Containers and Flyway.

 ## Execution container basics

 I prefer not having to include all the binaries to run Flyway in my package, as it leads to package bloat.
 In my examples, the difference was 10 KB versus 90 MB.

 As a developer, I'm also responsible for upgrading the binaries and including them in my Git repo.
-I also try to avoid pre-installing tools on the worker as this means everyone is on the same version, and an upgrade could break everyone.
+I also avoid pre-installing tools on the worker as this means everyone is on the same version, and an upgrade could break everyone.

 Execution containers solve both problems by using Docker images to manage dependencies.
 The Docker image has all the necessary tooling (JRE, Flyway, PowerShell, etc.) installed.
 You specify the Docker image and the tag to use in the deployment process.
 When a deployment runs using Execution Containers, Calamari executes a Docker run command.
 Also, Calamari automatically mounts folders to the container.